Carbide and Sorrel: Plot

 The trio then find an abandoned boat.
 The singer, unable to steal the boat, leaves the next morning.
 Karl rows the barrels and the girl (who does not want to go to Dresden) down the river Elbe.
 When one of the oars breaks, they end up stranded on the concrete pillar of a wrecked bridge in the middle of the river with two barrels; the boat comes loose and drifts away with the other two.
 Karin abandons him the next morning.

 Then an American soldier appears in a motorboat.
 He is willing to help (in exchange for a barrel), but is forbidden to go into Soviet-controlled territory, so Karl steals his boat.
 He later docks and encounters Clara, a middle-aged widow.
 She plies him with liquor, but he ends up too drunk to go to bed with her as she wants.
-(One of her worker tells him that he is the 13th man Clara has taken in.)
+(One of her workers tells him that he is the 13th man Clara has taken in.)
 Two German ex-soldiers show up and are put to work gardening.
 Karl fixes some machinery in a sawmill.
 One of the soldiers sleeps with Clara.
 Early the next morning, the pair steal Karl's barrels, but he wakes up in time to drive them off.

 He is next given a ride by an undertaker in exchange for a eulogy.
-Taking a nap in the empty coffin, he terrifies a later hitchhiker when he emerges from it.
+Taking a nap in the empty coffin, he terrifies a hitchhiker when he emerges from it.
 At the funeral, they discover that the dead man was despised when the "mourners" slip quickly away.

 At a black market, he tries to exchange transportation for a barrel, but is instead arrested.
 He escapes and is recaptured; fortunately, the man in charge believes he is working for the Soviet occupiers and lets him go.

 Finally, after six weeks, he returns to the factory with two barrels of carbide.
 He finds letters from Karla there.
 Karl borrows a bicycle and starts back to Wittenberge.